FarmDyn/documentation/docs/template/manure.md

 !!! abstract
-    Manure excretion from animals is calculated based on fixed factors, differentiated by animal type, yield level and feeding practice.
+    Manure excretion from animals is calculated based on fixed factors, differentiated by animal type, breed and feeding practice.
 For biogas production, the composition of different feed stock is taken into account.
 Manure is stored subfloor in stables and in silos.
 Application of manure has to follow legal obligations and interacts with plant nutrient need from the cropping module.
 Different N losses are accounted for in stable, storage and during application.

 ## Manure Excretion